Our festive run down of all the amazing things we've been able to fund following our partnership with Royal Mail.

 This complete guide explains how a stroke can affect the way your brain understands, organises and stores information.
 It also talks about the kinds of problems this can cause and what you can do about them.
 It’s aimed at people who have had a stroke and their family and friends.

-Our guide can help employers prepare for someone's return to work after a stroke.
+Our complete guide to stroke for employers can help employers prepare for someone's return to work after a stroke.
 It will tell you about stroke, the changes it can cause and how they can affect someone in the workplace.

 If you are thinking about your work options after a stroke, this guide can help.
 It contains information on your rights at work, retirement, changing career, and volunteering.